Where to Stay in Bali: 10 Best Areas & Hotels

 This beach town is home to tons of trendy cafes, boutique stores, quirky markets, and bars.
 You’ll also find plenty of beach clubs in Canggu including the Lawn and Finns Beach Club.

 This makes it a popular spot for backpackers and first-time visitors to Bali.
-It’s also the area of choice for keen surfers, digital nomads, and ex-pats so you’ll find plenty of ‘western-style’ facilities here too.
+It’s also the area of choice for keen surfers, digital nomads, and expats so you’ll find plenty of ‘Western-style’ facilities here too.

 Canggu is known as the ‘coolest place to stay in Bali’ and there are plenty of activities to get involved in like surfing, yoga, and horse riding.